-The browser extension Shipright Catch makes it super fast for anyone in the company to log feature requests, needs, and pain points expressed by users.
-It helps store such feedback in seconds instead of minutes (or even worse: not tracking them at all).
-Read more in detail on capturing product feedback exactly works right here.
+Shipright Catch, our browser extension for Chrome and Firefox, makes it super easy to log feature requests, needs, and pain points that bubble up in when talking with users.
+You can store feedback in seconds instead of minutes like before (or even worse: not tracking it at all).
+Read more in detail on capturing product feedback right here.

-When feedback is submitted, Shipright keeps the respective team member in the loop on whatever happens with that feedback through e-mail digests.
+When you submit feedback from the tool you are working in (like Intercom, Zendesk, Hubspot, SalesForce, etc), Shipright will keep you in the loop on whatever happens with that feedback through e-mail digests.

-Customer Success, Support, and Sales might especially benefit from this, since it allows them to stay informed on the amount of similar requests encountered by colleagues.
-It also helps close the feedback loop with customers since they'll be notified on status changes of Insights (e.g. a request getting marked as 'in progress').
+This also helps close the feedback loop with customers since you'll be notified on status changes of Insights (e.g. a request getting marked as 'in progress').
 Read more about the benefits for customer-facing team members right here.

-Once you sign in for the first time, we'll guide you through the installation and a quick example of how to use the extension.
+Once you open your invite mail, we'll guide you through the installation and a quick example of how to use the extension.

 Gaining Insight for product decisions

-The repository of Insights is also useful when product initiatives have already been planned, and there's a need to look for all the feedback related to a certain product component or feature.
-Since you can easily see all the feedback and the customers that expressed it, this could be your starting point for further user research as well.
+The repository of Insights is also useful when product initiatives have already been planned, and there's a need to look for context on a product component or feature.
+You can easily see all the feedback and the customers that expressed it, which you could use for further user research as well.

 Typically, Shipright helps product teams answer questions such as: